Luis Arraez Player Props: Marlins vs. Guardians

 Luis Arraez At The Plate

-- Arraez has an OPS of 1.078, fueled by an OBP of .500 to go with a slugging percentage of .578.
-All three of those stats are tops among Miami hitters this season.
+- Arraez leads Miami with 32 hits and an OBP of .518, plus a team-best slugging percentage of .583.

-- Among qualified hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 15th in slugging.
+- Among qualifying hitters in baseball, he ranks first in batting average, first in on-base percentage, and 14th in slugging.

-- In 83.3% of his games this season (15 of 18), Arraez has picked up at least one hit, and in nine of those games (50.0%) he recorded multiple hits.
+- Arraez is batting .381 during his last outings and is on a five-game hitting streak.

-- Arraez has driven in a run in six games this season (33.3%), including one multiple-RBI game.
+- In seven games this season (35.0%), Arraez has picked up an RBI, including two games with multiple runs batted in.

-- In six of 18 games this year, he has scored, including multiple runs once.
+- He has scored at least one run seven times this season (35.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.